benjamin-hodgson/benjamin-hodgson.github.io/drafts/2022-06-01-going-cubical.md

 Note that `assertEqual` performs some evaluation, including evaluation inside lambdas.
 When it encounters two terms which aren't immediately alpha-equivalent (via `==`), it reduces them to weak head normal form before doing any further comparison.
 This is to make expressions in types work the way you expect --- `Vec (1+2) a` should be definitionally equal to `Vec 3 a`.
 I've also written down the eta rules: `\x -> f x` is definitionally equal to `f` and `(fst p, snd p)` is definitionally equal to `p`.

 Finally, here's the type checker.
-It’s written in a _bidirectional_ style, meaning we have pair of functions `check` and `infer`. `check` takes a type as an input and checks a term against it, whereas `infer` takes a term and synthesises its type from the context.
+It's written in a _bidirectional_ style, meaning we have pair of functions `check` and `infer`. `check` takes a type as an input and checks a term against it, whereas `infer` takes a term and synthesises its type from the context.
 Some terms are only `check`able (like `Pair`s), and some terms must be `infer`red (such as the left hand side of a function application).

 ```haskell
 check :: (Show n, Eq n) => Term n -> Type n -> Tc n ()